Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Divorce includes Equitable Distribution of Joint Assets/Debts

-Property acquired during the marriage from inheritance or increases from separate (prior to marriage) assets are usually not distributed at the time of the Final Order.
+• Property acquired during the marriage from inheritance or increases from separate (prior to marriage) assets are usually not distributed and are set aside in the Final Order.
 The exception occurs when the parties have 'commingled' their separate property.
-Examples of property that may subject toe equitable distribution include real property, cars, bank accounts, pensions, 401K, stocks, furniture, etc.
+Examples of property that may be subject to equitable distribution include real property, cars, bank accounts, pensions, 401K, stocks, furniture, etc.

 Parenting Time